eschulte/nonviolent-medicaid-army/en/about.md

 understand healthcare to be a strategic front of struggle to unite the working class.

+### What is the Nonviolent Medicaid Army Week of Action?

+The 2023 Nonviolent Medicaid Army Week of Action will take place around the country between September 17-23, 2023.
+The Week of Action will focus on the theme Medicaid Cuts = Death and call attention to the up to 24 million people who are losing their healthcare right now as the result of a bipartisan decision that was included in the Omnibus spending bill of December 2022 and then signed by President Biden.
+Actions around the country will make the invisible visible and shift the narrative, calling for an end to Medicaid cuts.
+In the richest country that has ever existed in the history of the world, we know there is enough!

 ### Who makes up the Nonviolent Medicaid Army?